infracamp/infracamp/docs/phore/index.md

-# Phore Microservice Framework for PHP 7.2
+# Phore Framework: Package Overview

 Why another framework?
 Popular PHP Frameworks are monoliths.
 You need months to fully understand what happens behind the scenes.
 And they are build for thousdands of